Bailly-titouan/titouan.github.io/index.md

 ## Skills

-Throughout my 2 years at Epitech, I had the chance to come across a lot of programming language and different software.
+Throughout my 2 years at Epitech, I had the chance to come across a lot of programming languages and different softwares.

 Main skills | Good knowledge
 ------------ | -------------